Ethics and Public Policy Center

 The Ethics and Public Policy Center (EPPC) is a conservative Washington, D.C.–based think tank and advocacy group.
 Founded in 1976, the group describes itself as "working to apply the riches of the Jewish and Christian traditions to contemporary questions of law, culture, and politics, in pursuit of America's continued civic and cultural renewal."

 Since February 2021, EPPC's president has been Ryan T. Anderson, who previously worked at the Heritage Foundation, succeeding Edward Whelan, who serves as EPPC's vice president.
 Former president of EPPC from 1989 through June 1996, George Weigel, Catholic theologian and papal biographer, is also a distinguished senior fellow.
-EPPC is a 501(c)(3) organization.

 History

 EPPC was founded in 1976 by Ernest W. Lefever, an American political theorist.
 He was nominated in 1981 for a United States Department of State position by U.S. President Ronald Reagan before ultimately being rejected for the opportunity for his controversial background.
 He served as president of EPPC until 1989 and continued to write scholarly articles for EPPC until his death in 2009.
 Lefever said upon founding the institute that "a small ethically oriented center" should "respond directly to ideological critics who insist the corporation is fundamentally unjust."

 From 2003 to 2018, EPPC published The New Atlantis: A Journal of Technology and Society.
 In January 2018, The New Atlantis became independent of EPPC and is now published by the Center for the Study of Technology and Society.

 EPPC is a member of the advisory board of Project 2025.